 The World Health Organization has a full page about microwave use for food.
 Here is an abstract : “food cooked in a microwave oven is as safe, and has the same nutrient value, as food cooked in a conventional oven.”

 When we talk about organic food and cosmetics, we want to consume healthier products, richer in vitamins and nutrients.

 Thanks to it’s high thermal efficiency and shorter processing time, microwave treatment usually better preserve the organoleptic properties of food and cosmetics ingredients.

-In addition, microwave heat treatment can replace pesticides banned in organic farming, thus increasing the shelf life of products without using any chemicals.
+In addition, microwave heat treatment can replace pesticides and preservatives banned in organic farming, thus increasing the shelf life of products without using any chemicals.